alexander-rykhlitskiy/docker-compose-rails-basic/README.md

 Base structure from https://nickjanetakis.com/blog/dockerize-a-rails-5-postgres-redis-sidekiq-action-cable-app-with-docker-compose

-and database.yml from https://github.com/nickjj/orats/blob/master/lib/orats/templates/base/config/database.yml
+`database.yml` and some other configs from https://github.com/nickjj/orats

-and some hints (rm pidfile) from https://docs.docker.com/compose/rails/
+Some hints (`rm pidfile`) from https://docs.docker.com/compose/rails/